-Highly Effective Effective Needs Improvement Ineffective As well as meeting all of the effective The school professional meets most, The school professional meets few or elements, the school professional: The school professional: but not all of the effective elements. none of the effective elements.
-Lesson plans are valuable and relevant, but also clearly articulate how lesson objectives establish high expectations, and relate to Indiana Standards.
-Lesson objectives are valuable and relevant and represent an appropriate level of expectations and student understanding.
-Lesson planning clearly has demonstrated gradual progression from basic skills to more complex skills.
-Lesson objectives are clear and permit viable methods of assessment.
-Lesson objectives are suitable for diverse learner(s).
-Lesson objectives take into account the varying learning needs of individual students.
+Highly Effective Effective Needs Improvement Ineffective

+As well as meeting all of the effective The school professional meets most, The school professional meets few or

+elements, the school professional: The school professional: but not all of the effective elements. none of the effective elements.

+Lesson plans are valuable and

+relevant, but also clearly articulate Lesson objectives are valuable and

+how lesson objectives establish high relevant and represent an appropriate

+expectations, and relate to Indiana level of expectations and student

+Standards. understanding.

+Lesson planning clearly has

+demonstrated gradual progression

+from basic skills to more complex Lesson objectives are clear and

+skills. permit viable methods of assessment.

+Lesson objectives are suitable for

+diverse learner(s).

+Lesson objectives take into account

+the varying learning needs of

+individual students.